nexus-stc/stc/geck/README.md

 **Attention!** STC does not contain every book or publication in the world.
 We are constantly increasing coverage but there is still a lot to do.
 STC contains metadata for the most of the items, but `links` or `content` fields may be absent.
+Metadata is split into two tables, `nexus_free` and `nexus_science`.

+- `nexus_science` coincides with CrossRef database and contains records for all DOI-stamped things.
+Unique key of the table is ISBN.
+- `nexus_free` is all non DOI-stamped items.
+Consists of all non DOI-stamped LibGen books and standards.

+Databases can be queries through CLI or Python library

 ### CLI